CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-spot-instances.md

 * Make sure data is present in the Spot data feed bucket.
 * Make sure Project ID is configured correctly.
 You can cross-verify the values under Helm values in bug report
-* Check the value of `kubecost_node_is_spot` in Prometheus:
+* Check the value of `nOps_node_is_spot` in Prometheus:
   * "1" means Spot data instance configuration is correct.
   * "0" means not configured properly.
 * Is there a prefix?
-If so, is it configured in Kubecost?
+If so, is it configured in nOps?
-* Make sure the IAM permissions are aligned with https://github.com/kubecost/cloudformation/blob/7feace26637aa2ece1481fda394927ef8e1e3cad/kubecost-single-account-permissions.yaml#L36
+* Make sure the IAM permissions are aligned with https://github.com/nOps/cloudformation/blob/7feace26637aa2ece1481fda394927ef8e1e3cad/nOps-single-account-permissions.yaml#L36
-* Make sure the Spot data feed bucket has all permissions to access by Kubecost
+* Make sure the Spot data feed bucket has all permissions to access by nOps
 * The Spot Instance in the Spot data feed bucket should match the instance in the cluster where the Spot data feed is configured. `awsSpotDataBucket` has to be present in the right cluster.